Skip to content

 Audio enhancements are a suite of software-based sound adjustments built into Windows.
 They’re designed to optimize the audio experience from your speakers and microphone.

-Features like Bass Boost, Virtual Surround, and Loudness Equalization can really improve audio quality.
-However, they sometimes clash with other audio drivers or devices, causing problems like distorted sound or microphone issues.
-For example, Loudness Equalization is a common enhancement that aims to make quiet sounds louder and loud sounds quieter.
+Windows 11 audio enhancements, such as Bass Boost, Virtual Surround, and Loudness Equalization, can improve sound quality.
+However, these features sometimes conflict with other audio drivers or devices, leading to issues like distorted sound or microphone problems.
+Loudness Equalization, for instance, works by making quiet sounds louder and loud sounds quieter.

 Open Settings, navigate to System > Sound, select your audio device, and toggle “Device Default Effects” under Audio Enhancements to On or Off.
 This adjusts built-in sound optimizations for your speakers or microphone.